AnnaFrick/lab2-module/README.md

 # Lab 2 Module - Sign Analysis Module
-Laboration 2.
-Making a module.

 A JavaScript module for analyzing text files to count and display signs, vowels, consonants and retrieve sign statistics.

+This module analysis a txt-file in some limited ways.
+What more could be analyzed in a txt-file?
+Maybe a future developement for the eager programmer to implement.

 ## Installation